 You will then be taken to the payment processing page of your birth certificate order.
 Input your shipping address and credit card information.
 Be sure that your credit card address matches the billing address or your birth certificate order will not be able to be processed.
 There will be a standard shipping fee on your birth certificate order for most states, so be sure to check that carefully before proceeding.
 You may pay more to have it shipped quicker if you choose.
 Regular standard shipping can take up to 2 weeks.
 Expedited shipping will get your birth certificate to you in a matter of a day or two.

-Keep a copy of your receipt
+Keep a Copy of Your Reciept

 When your birth certificate order is complete, print a copy of the receipt for your records in case anything were to happen during processing and/or shipping.
-You will receive an email at the time of order verifying completion of your order.
+You will receive an email at the time of order verifying the completion of your order.
 You’ll also receive an email when your birth certificate has been shipped.
-If you have questions pertaining to your birth certificate order, you can follow the birth certificate guidelines link under the CDC website.
+If you have questions pertaining to your birth certificate order, you can follow the birth certificate guidelines link on the CDC website.
 See below for that link.

 Links to Ordering your Birth Certificate